 IB.
-Solar Activity Forecast: Solar activity is expected to be low with a chance for M-class flares and a slight chance for an X-class flare on days one, two, and three (02 Oct, 03 Oct, 04 Oct).
+Solar Activity Forecast: Solar activity is expected to be low with a chance for M-class flares on days one, two, and three (02 Oct, 03 Oct, 04 Oct).

 IIA.
-Geophysical Activity Summary 30/2100Z to 01/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 504 km/s at 01/1242Z.
-Total IMF reached 9 nT at 01/1508Z.
-The maximum southward component of Bz reached -3 nT at 01/0840Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 157 pfu.
+Geophysical Activity Summary 30/2100Z to 01/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 452 km/s at 01/2031Z.
+Total IMF reached 6 nT at 01/0852Z.
+The maximum southward component of Bz reached -6 nT at 01/0852Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 454 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to minor storm levels on days one and two (02 Oct, 03 Oct) and quiet to active levels on day three (04 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (02 Oct, 03 Oct) and quiet to unsettled levels on day three (04 Oct).